Inversion recovery

 Inversion recovery is a magnetic resonance imaging sequence that provides high contrast between tissue and lesion.
-It can be used to provide high T1 weighted image, high T2 weighted image, and to suppress the signals from fat, blood, or cerebrospinal fluid (CSF).
+It can be used to provide high T_{1} weighted image, high T_{2} weighted image, and to suppress the signals from fat, blood, or cerebrospinal fluid.

 Fluid-attenuated inversion recovery

 Fluid-attenuated inversion recovery (FLAIR) is an inversion-recovery pulse sequence used to nullify the signal from fluids.
 For example, it can be used in brain imaging to suppress cerebrospinal fluid so as to bring out periventricular hyperintense lesions, such as multiple sclerosis plaques.
 By carefully choosing the inversion time TI (the time between the inversion and excitation pulses), the signal from any particular tissue can be suppressed.

 Turbo inversion recovery magnitude

 Turbo inversion recovery magnitude (TIRM) measures only the magnitude of a turbo spin echo after a preceding inversion pulse, thus is phase insensitive.

 TIRM is superior in the assessment of osteomyelitis and in suspected head and neck cancer.
 Osteomyelitis appears as high intensity areas.
 In head and neck cancers, TIRM has been found to both give high signal in tumor mass, as well as low degree of overestimation of tumor size by reactive inflammatory changes in the surrounding tissues.